NeriLancioni/LDSwitcher/README.md

 -When Windows starts, it runs a VBS script.
 (You can find this file in the "Startup" tab on task manager)
 -The VBS script silently starts an exact copy of this .bat file as a background process.
 -The background process loads all settings from current user's registry and periodically checks the time and theme of your system.
+-Windows 11 doesn't like registry changes to apply light/dark mode, so it works differently depending on your operating system:
+-On Windows 10:
--If you set custom wallpapers for each mode, a PowerShell script will set your wallpaper alongside your system theme.
+----If you set custom wallpapers for each mode, a PowerShell script will set your wallpaper alongside your system theme.
--If you use Add-On's, "on change" ones will run when changing Windows theme and "periodical" ones will run every 5 seconds.
--The following registry values will be changed ONLY when needed, the OS will handle everything needed to apply the theme:
+----The following registry values will be changed ONLY when needed, the OS will handle everything needed to apply the theme:
-<code>Key: HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Themes\Personalize - Value: AppsUseLightTheme</code>
+----<code>Key: HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Themes\Personalize - Value: AppsUseLightTheme</code>
-<code>Key: HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Themes\Personalize - Value: SystemUsesLightTheme</code>
+----<code>Key: HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Themes\Personalize - Value: SystemUsesLightTheme</code>
+-On Windows 11:
+----Reads currently applied theme, accent color and current wallpaper (if needed) from registry
+----Generates a new theme replacing the following lines: Wallpaper, SystemMode, AppMode, ColorizationColor
+----Applies new theme with ThemeSwitcher.exe (thanks WinAero team!)
+-Additionally for both cases: If you use Add-On's, "on change" ones will run when changing Windows theme and "periodical" ones will run every 5 seconds.

 ## Suggested wallpapers
 Here are some light/dark wallpaper combinations to apply with this script.
 Feel free to suggest more!